Tamunokuro/palmmart/README.md

 # Palmmart
-> This is a react eccomerce application
+> This is a react ecomerce application